jenjwong/sandbox/README.md

 Expense Trackr's database has a User and Expense model and uses agregation for complex queries.
 Expense Trackr implements this relationship with by placing User_id as a foreign key on Expenses, allowing for future feature developemnt of shared expenses.

 ### API Design
 Expense Trackr uses REST-APIs.
-Click here for complete documentation.
+Click here for complete documentation (comming soon!)

 ### Routing
 Expense Trackr uses React-Router 4.
 Auth is handled on the backend and API's are protected server-side.
 The client routes users who are not signed-in to login page and API endpoints only accept calls from logged-in users.